 But there is one historical report from Herodotus (an ancient Greek historian), who wrote about the Khafre after 2000 years of his life.
 He described him as the cruel and heretical ruler who kept the temples closed after Khufu sealed them.

 There is still a mystery about whose son he was, Queen Meritites I or Queen Henutsen.
 Some said he was the son of Queen Meritites I and some said his mother was Queen Henutsen. (mystery still remains unsolved!)
-He is believed to have several wives as he had 12 sons and around 3 to 4 daughters.
+He believes to have several wives as he had 12 sons and around 3 to 4 daughters.

 If you look at the pyramid, it may look bigger than his father, but it’s slightly smaller than that.
 Originally the size of Khafre’s pyramid was 471 ft.
 Now it is 448 ft. (maybe due to the erosion).
 It appears to be bigger as it was constructed on a 33-feet higher plateau.
-Its base length is recorded of 706 ft.
+Its base length is recorded at 706 ft.

-It is said, the pyramid was opened and robbed during the First Intermediate Period (usually considered as ‘dark age’ of Egyptian history).
+It is said, the pyramid was opened and robbed during the First Intermediate Period (usually considered as the ‘dark age’ of Egyptian history).
 Then it was opened in 1372 AD according to the Arab historian, and in modern times it was opened on 2nd March 1818 by Giovanni Belzoni.